 How to Grow Garlic Bulbs

-Garlic is one of the more heralded vegetables in your garden.
-Plant cloves
+Garlic plants are one of the more heralded vegetables in your garden.

-in the fall, and you will harvest bulbs in late spring.
-Did you miss
+Plant cloves in the fall, and you will harvest garlic bulbs in late spring

 Garlic is simple and easy to grow.
 Anybody, make that everybody, can